25

 Violation of the protection of property (Art.
 17 UNDHR, Art.
 1 Protocol 1 ECHR)

-The authorities ravaged the rooms and took cooking devices such as ovens and stoves belonging to the camp residents which is a clear breach of people’s right to property and integrity of their belongings as set forth in Art.
+The attack by the police dog damaged the respondent’s jacket and backpack and by hitting him on the head with his own phone, the officers broke his phone while causing him severe suffering which is a clear breach of people’s right to property and integrity of their belongings as set forth in Art.
 1 Protocol 1 ECHR.